dgudenkov-foreign-languages-homework/homework/homework-99/wb_p39.md

 4.
     - If I had more time I would learn to ski
-    - If you don't work what would you do?
+    - If you didn't work what would you do?
     - If they had to move they wouldn't live with me
     - She'd go out at night if her parents let her
-    - Where would you go if you had a choice
+    - Where would you go if you had a chance
     - I wouldn't sleep if I drank that coffee

 5.